Denis1gn/portfolio/README.md

 # portfolio
-Hello, my name is Denis Ignatov, I am financial analyst and I enjoy working with data to provide insights for growth of financial results.
+Hello, my name is Denis Ignatov, I am financial analyst and I enjoy working with data to provide insights for growth of financial results and forecasting.
 <p>Here are my researches &amp; projects for training courses<p>

 <p>Financial model:<p>